kyg0910/Conditional-Wasserstein-Generator/code_prediction/README.md

 # Introduction
-This supplementary file provides the implementation used for the results in "Conditional Wasserstein Generator (CWG)" submitted to IEEE TPAMI 2021.
+This supplementary file provides the implementation used for the results in "Conditional Wasserstein Generator (CWG)" accepted for IEEE TPAMI 2022.
 This code is based on the official Github code of [stochastic video generation with a learned prior](https://arxiv.org/abs/1802.07687) by Emily Denton and Rob Fergus [1].

 The pretrained pytorch models can be downloaded from the link in the attached txt file.